Belinda1704/Task-Manager-App/README.md

   Contributions are welcome! if you have any suggestions or improvements, please open an issue or submit a pull request.

+  ### Dockerfile

+    - Base Image: The nginx:alpine image is a lightweight image based on Alpine Linux, which is commonly used for serving web content.
+It includes the Nginx web server.

+    - Copy Files: The COPY instructions copy the index.html, styles.css, and script.js files from your host machine into the /usr/share/nginx/html/ directory inside the container.
+These files are typically served by the Nginx web server.
   ### References

    - [101touchapps].
 (2022, October 15).
 How to create a readme file in vs code [Video].
 101touchapps. https://www.youtube.com/watch?v=jeOfS90Flf8